fabsenet/blog_en/source/_posts/2015/06-09-building-a-raid-0-with-2-ssd-drives-and-showing-off.md

 date: 2015-06-09T21:25:18.000Z
 author: Fabian Wetzel
 subtitle: What is it like to build and use a Raid 0 of SSD drives?
+description: What is it like to build and use a Raid 0 of SSD drives?
 ---

 My desktop PC at home is utilizing a 256GB SSD as its system drive for quite some time now and I enjoyed it.
 I measured the speed of it using HD Tune:![SAMSUNG_SSD_830_Series](https://az275061.vo.msecnd.net/blogmedia/2015/06/SAMSUNG_SSD_830_Series.png)